 The Clinical program cannot guarantee a student an externship position.
-Students from the various clinical doctoral programs in the Washington compete for these positions.
-The application process usually involves submission of a formal application along with a curriculum vita, and letters of recommendation and personal interview.
+Students from the various clinical doctoral programs in the Washington area compete for these positions.
+The application process usually involves submission of a formal application or cover letter, curriculum vita, letters of recommendation, and a personal interview.